 Most people equate spring dandelions as the bane of their lush green yard – the herbalist rejoices when these “weeds” finally begin to pop through the spring soil.
 The dandelion has such a wide spectrum in aides for the human body, it has earned its place among nature’s “cure-alls.”

-Historically, the dandelion is used as an ideal aide for the liver with its ability to promote bile production and help remove excess water from the body in edematous conditions resulting from liver congestion.
+Being bitter, historically the dandelion is used as an ideal aide for the liver with its ability to promote bile production and help remove excess water from the body in edematous conditions resulting from liver congestion.
 It is especially helpful in cases of jaundice and liver enlargement.

 The dandelion can also be used to aid a variety of conditions including: scurvy, eczema, acne, hepatitis, weight reduction, both constipation and diarrhea, kidney stones, anemia, high blood pressure, and a general system cleanser as it promotes healthy digestion.
 The next time you see a spring yard covered in dandelions, imagine the vast health benefits those tiny “weeds” could bring to your family, should you choose to include them in your daily routine!

 Elder Flower – A Powerful Healer; Cleanse and Revitalize